ohmyzsh/ohmyzsh/plugins/globalias/README.md

 If you only want to insert a space without expanding the command line, press `CTRL`+`SPACE`.

+if you would like to filter out any values from expanding set GLOBALIAS_FILTER_VALUES to an array of said values

 ## Examples

 #### Glob expressions